Are you an optimist? If not, then how can you teach yourself to be optimistic?

 For practice, think of an adverse experience that you handled well.
 Draw upon this experience when you’re going through something hard, and use it to remind yourself that you can handle this new situation, too.

-Here’s an Optimistic Statement to help you to believe in yourself:
+Here’s a statement to help you to believe in yourself and be optimistic:

 I’m capable and resilient.